Do You Have Long-Term Disability Insurance Coverage?

 There are typically two types of long-term disability (LTD) insurance that you can have.
 The first is a group policy provided by your employer, and the second is a privately purchased individual policy.
 However, sometimes it can be difficult to determine the type of disability insurance under which you are covered.

 If you have LTD insurance through your employer, it is likely governed by ERISA (a federal law also known as the Employee Retirement Income Security Act).
 If you have purchased an individual long-term disability policy, it will be governed by state insurance law as it is a contract between the policyholder and the long-term disability insurance carrier.

-If you become disabled, it is important to know what disability insurance coverage is available to you so that you can file a claim under all available policies.
+If you become disabled, it is important to know what LTD insurance you have so that you know how to file a claim properly.

 Share this Post